How to Define Hybrid Work Model?

 3. Using room reservation systems

-A room booking system should also be available in meeting rooms where the video conferencing will take place.
+A room booking system like a WordPress appointment booking plugin should also be available in meeting rooms where the video conferencing will take place.
 The advantage of adopting a room booking system is that co-located workers may start meetings quickly and simply.
 It allows remote workers to avoid wasting time while waiting for meetings to be set up.

 4. Project management